HChristopherNaoyuki/contract-monthly-claim-system-cs/README.md

 - Accessibility considerations
 - Performance optimization techniques

+## Documentation

+Comprehensive documentation is available in the Documentation folder:

+- [Project Plan](./Documentation/Project_Plan.md) - Detailed project planning and timeline
+- [Technical Documentation](./Documentation/Documentation.md) - System architecture and implementation details

 ## Notes

-*This system is designed for educational purposes as part of the PROG6212 Programming 2B curriculum.
-All design and implementation follow academic standards and best practices.*
+This system is designed for educational purposes as part of the PROG6212 Programming 2B curriculum.
+All design and implementation follow academic standards and best practices.

 ## DISCLAIMER